vesparny/site/contents/posts/2015-01-07-introducing-morpheus.md

 **UPDATE: See the features section for last added functionalities.**
 ___

-The world have plenty of cms, blogging platform and web publishing platform, so why another one?
+The world have plenty of CMS, blogging platform and web publishing platform, so why another one?

 **because Morpheus is the first [isomorphic](http://nerds.airbnb.com/isomorphic-javascript-future-web-apps/) open-source web publishing platform, and it's built with react and flux.**

-Chekout the source code [here](https://github.com/vesparny/morpheus).
+Checkout the source code [here](https://github.com/vesparny/morpheus).

 ### Reasons behind Morpheus